 Let’s take a look.

 (This article is part of our ITIL 4 Guide.
 Use the right-hand menu to navigate.)

-ITIL is a framework for ITSM.
-The processes, tasks, and procedures that make up ITIL are intended to be integrated with the organization’s strategy, so they are not organization-specific.
-Axelos currently owns ITIL, maintaining the ITIL framework and accrediting training and examination institutes.
+The ITIL framework is owned by Axelos, which maintains the ITIL framework and accrediting training and examination institutes.
 There are hundreds ITIL Accredited Training Organizations (ATOs) with the certification exam administered at the end of the training course or by a partnering examination institute.

 What is an ITIL certification?

-ITIL certifications demonstrate that the candidate is educated in ITSM best practices, utilizing processes, terminology, and methods that are common in modern IT.
-ITIL-certified professionals are in high demand, as they possess the skills to grow and transform the business.
+ITIL certifications demonstrate that you are educated in service management best practices, utilizing processes, terminology, and methods that are common in modern IT.
+ITIL-certified professionals are in high demand: they possess the skills to grow and transform the business.

 The benefits of earning your accreditation or certification are invaluable.
 With an ITIL certification, you can:

 - Earn a solid foundation in product knowledge